hphelion/documentation/commercial/GA1/commercial.install-GA-vsa.md

 <a href="javascript:window.open('/content/documentation/media/reference-architecture-StoreVirtual-volume-type-mapping.png','_blank','toolbar=no,menubar=no,resizable=yes,scrollbars=yes')">Volume type mapping (opens in a new window)</a>

-The cloud administrator, you create volume types to specify the storage offerings of the cloud and  configure Cinder with backends which have the ability to serve storage characteristics represented by the volume types.
+As a cloud administrator, you can create volume types to specify the storage offerings of the cloud and  configure Cinder with backends which have the ability to serve storage characteristics represented by the volume types.
 For example, as a cloud admin, you have the following storage capabilities:

 **1. Low Cost, Low Performance, High Capacity Storage** (Bronze)